infinum/rails-handbook/Building an API.md

 Take special care to document crucial parts of your API, such as authentication and session management.

 Generating documentation should be a part of the Continuous Integration process so that you can be sure your documentation is always up-to-date.
-You can use a service like
-[Apiary](https://apiary.io/) to host the documentation.
+You can use a service like [Apiary](https://apiary.io/) to host the documentation.

 ## Versioning

 APIs must be versioned from the start.
-In that way, in case of large changes, clients can still use the older version of the API while adjusting their application to the new API specification.
+That way, in case of large changes, clients can still use the older version of the API while adjusting their application to the new API specification.
 Otherwise, if the API is not versioned, changes to the API would break the  client's applications frequently, and the client would have to take a lot of care to track the changes.

 Namespace different API versions in the URL, e.g., a new version of ```api/v1/resource``` would look like ```api/v2/resource```.
-Also, make sure that your application code, that is, your controllers, serializers, tests, and documentation are also namespaced.
+Also, make sure that your application code, that is, your controllers, serializers, tests, and documentation, are also namespaced.

 ## Pagination